- How is nasopharyngeal cancer treated?

 - More treatment information for nasopharyngeal cancer

-The treatment options your cancer care team will recommend depend on the extent of the cancer at its site of origin and how far the cancer has spread, if at all.
+Your cancer care team will recommend treatment options depending on the extent of the cancer at its site of origin and how far the cancer has spread, if at all.
 Nasopharyngeal cancer (NPC) in children is treated largely the same way as NPC in adults.

 Stages 0 and I